 No Dig, No Ride!

-The Take Care of Your Trails campaign is based on a succesful pilot running for 2 years in Scotland by Developing Mountain Biking in Scotland (DMBinS).
-In 2017, IMBA Europe adopted the concept and worked in partnership with DMBinS to turn TCOYT in a pan-European event.
+The Take Care of Your Trails campaign is based off a successful pilot project run by Developing Mountain Biking in Scotland (DMBinS).
+In 2017, IMBA Europe adopted the concept and worked in partnership with DMBinS to turn TCOYT into a pan-European event.
 The objectives of the TCoYT campaign are to promote trail stewardship & improve the image of our sport, to recognise the work of many MTB volunteers, encourage new or strengthen existing partnerships and to protect the places we love to ride.
 The 2022 campaign will officially start on the 22nd April and finishing off with a bang at our 10th anniversary Summit in Val di Sole on June 4th.